mongodb/docs/source/server-status.rst

    The value of the ``network.bytesIn`` field reflects the amount of network traffic, in bytes, received *by* this database.
-Use this value to ensure that network traffic sent to the MongoDB process is consistent with expectations, and overall inter-application traffic.
+Use this value to ensure that network traffic sent to the ``mongod`` process is consistent with expectations and overall inter-application traffic.

 .. describe:: network.bytesOut

    The value of the ``network.bytesOut`` field reflects the amount of network traffic, in bytes, sent *from* this database.
-Use this value to ensure that network traffic sent by the MongoDB process is consistent with expectations, and overall inter-application traffic.
+Use this value to ensure that network traffic sent by the ``mongod`` process is consistent with expectations and overall inter-application traffic.

 .. describe:: network.numRequests

    The ``network.numRequests`` field is a counter of the total number of distinct requests that the server has received.
-Use this value, to provide context for the :status:`network.bytesIn` and :status:`network.bytesOut` values to ensure that MongoDB's network utilization is consistent with expectations and application use.
+Use this value to provide context for the :status:`network.bytesIn` and :status:`network.bytesOut` values to ensure that MongoDB's network utilization is consistent with expectations and application use.